egecoskun121/egecoskun121.github.io/_posts/2023-8-21-Twitter-API.md

 The Basic version has post 3000 per month, and you can use it with 2 different app IDs.
 It costs 100$.

-Probably my company is going to go with the free version or basic version.
+Probably I am  going to go with the free version or basic version.

 Like I said,
 they have an exceptional documentation for the API and they have a Postman collection for you to try the endpoints.